-Principles, and Audit Requirements (the Uniform Guidance) requires non-Federal entities to establish and maintain effective internal controls over Federal awards so that they provide reasonable assurance that the non-Federal entity is managing Federal awards in compliance with Federal statutes, regulations, and the terms and items.
+Control: 2 CFR 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements (the Uniform Guidance) requires non-Federal entities to establish and maintain effective internal controls over Federal awards so that they provide reasonable assurance that the non-Federal entity is managing Federal awards in compliance with Federal statutes, regulations, and the terms and conditions of Federal awards per 2 CFR section 200.303(a).

-Compliance: 2 CFR 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements requires allowable costs to be necessary and reasonable for the performance of the Federal award and conform to any limitations or exclusions set forth in the cost principles or in the Federal award as to types or amount of cost expenditures to the Title I, Part A funds (Title I).
+Compliance: 2 CFR 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements requires allowable costs to be necessary and reasonable for the performance of the Federal award and conform to any limitations or exclusions set forth in the cost principles or in the Federal award as to types or amount of cost items.

-Condition The former Director of Fiscal Management in the Office of Federal

-Programs (OFP) instructed the school payment supervisor in the Office of Accounting to override procedures and record 21st Century Community Learning Center (21st Century program)
+The former Director of Fiscal Management in the Office of Federal Programs (OFP) instructed the school payment supervisor in the Office of Accounting to override procedures and record 21st Century Community Learning Center (21st Century program) expenditures to the Title I, Part A funds (Title I).